 • Driving Time: 3:05

 Heading west to Great Basin National Park promises an escape into both grandeur and seclusion.
-Boasting the ancient bristlecone pines, some trees clock in at over 4,000 years old – as if Mother Nature decided regular forestry had an expiration date.
+Boasting the ancient bristlecone pines, some trees clock in at over 4,000 years old (as if nature decided regular forestry had an expiration date).

 It’s also home to Lehman Caves for those who enjoy crouching in dimly lit spaces.
 Expect dramatic views once inside, but enough peace and quiet that even your echo will get a little lonely.